deenaariff/Heal-Initiative-Website/_pages/our-mission.md

 ---
 [spacer height="150px"]
 <h6 style="text-align: center;">Our Mission</h6>
+[spacer height="150px"]
-[spacer height="150px"]<h2 style="text-align: center;">"To create, scale, and sustain&nbsp;a pipeline of health professionals to care for the poorest communities at home and abroad"</h2>
+<h2 style="text-align: center;">"To create, scale, and sustain a pipeline of health professionals to care for the poorest communities at home and abroad"</h2>
 &nbsp;

 <strong><em>Overview</em></strong>